 Mother and Baby Homes — London E/EC Postal Districts

 The establishments listed below are believed to have provided at least some accommodation for unmarried mothers and their babies, during at least some of their existence.
 They include maternity homes, before-and-after-confinement care homes, hostels for pregnant working girls or working mothers, and Irish County Homes.
 Homes that in their day were labelled Magdalen Homes are listed elsewhere.

-Where available, the 'Places' column shows the accommodation provided for mothers and babies (exact figures could change over time).
+Where applicable, the 'Places' column shows the accommodation provided for mothers and babies (exact figures could change over time).